hasebsiddiqui/mongoose-defaults/README.md

   Schema.plugin(mongoosedefault);

   //Set default values of all mongoose fields except String to Predefined Defaults.
 Set the default
-  //of all String fields to "defaultValue" Schema.plugin(mongoosedefault,{String:"defaultValue"});
+  //of all String fields to "defaultValue".
+  Schema.plugin(mongoosedefault,{String:"defaultValue"});

 ```